WordPress Security Audit

 Use a secure password.
 Don't make it easy for hackers to do their jobs.

 A brute force attack is one of the most common forms of hacking.
 Hackers start by scanning (with software) for any WordPress website that has the default 'admin' user name.
 When they find websites with this, half the job is done.
 This means, sites with the 'admin' default are 50% less secure right from the start.

 The next step for hackers is to apply a set of commonly-used passwords.
 These passwords are obtained from previously successful hacks, or from networking with other hackers.
 Again, the process is completely automated.

 If you are a bit more diligent with your password where it is not contained in the commonly-used password database, then the hackers have some more work to do.
 The automated program will flood your site with millions of combinations for the passwords.
 This is where the term brute force comes into play.
 They keep going until they find a match on your website.
 This is the primary reason to make your password as long as possible.
 When your password is only a few characters long, it can take hackers little time to figure it out.
 If you had a password of length 10 or more, it will take them a lifetime using the current technologies available.

 As mentioned, hackers don't mind going through this exercise because they have computer programs to do it for them.

 If you take a look at the chart above, you can easily see that if you make your passwords long enough, and combine uppercase, lowercase, numbers, and symbols, it will really make it very difficult for hackers to penetrate your WordPress installation.
 And you can also see that adding some uppercase, numbers & symbols really goes a long way in thwarting these jokers.

-Unfortunately, hackers are always hard out work trying to find ways to get through.
+Unfortunately, hackers are always hard at work trying to find ways to get through.
 The security tips are not complete audits and you should consider having an audit done by qualified professionals.
-But if you use these tips it will give you a greater chance of keeping hackers at bay than if you just leave your installation to "factory defaults".
+But, if you use these tips it will give you a greater chance of keeping hackers at bay than if you just leave your installation to "factory defaults".